Talent

 Host a Summer Youth Employment Program (SYEP) Student!

-SYEP students work up to 20 hours per week for eight weeks, from June 9 to August 1, 2025, gaining professional skills that align with their interests—or discovering new ones.
-The student’s rate of pay will be $15.00 per hour and will be fully funded by the program.
-Work arrangements can be in person, hybrid, or remote to fit your department’s needs.
+Students work up to 20 hours per week for eight weeks, from June 15 through August 7, 2026.
+Work arrangements may be in person, hybrid, or remote depending on your department’s needs.

 Cost to Unit